A common question at companies is how to create a meaningful and effective wellness mission statement.

-Alex Haschen, Wellness Adherence Director at BurnAlong, who works with BurnAlong clients on crafting mission statements (and setting up effective wellness committees), says:
+Alex Haschen, Wellness Adherence Director at BurnAlong, works with clients everyday crafting mission statements and helping to set up effective wellness committees.
+He says:

 The mission statement serves to check wellness efforts, and make sure they are in line with the company’s goals.
 A wellness mission statement helps keep wellness committees organized, spending efficient, and messaging consistent and effective.

 The basic components of a wellness mission statement

 The basic components of the statement should reflect what the wellness program strives to accomplish.
 When you are considering the addition of a new event, offering, or vendor, refer to your statement to make sure it / they accomplish the goals you set.

 Topics to consider: